Non-commutative fermion mass matrix and gravity: Part II: Fell bundle quantum systems

 Restricting $\Gamma$ to Pair(2) = $\{ \gamma, \gamma^*, \gamma \gamma^*, \gamma^* \gamma \}$ and with $e \in E_{\gamma}$ and $e^* \in E_{\gamma^*}$ we define

 and in general for $\Gamma$ the pair groupoid over any discrete space or over any compact simply connected manifold,

 Since we are summing over them, $Z$ doesn't depend on the state and therefore the result is an algebra invariant.
 In space-time quantum gravity, of course $Z$ is a topological invariant in space-time quantum gravity, and here in algebraic quantum gravity one expects that $Z$ should yield an algebra invariant.
 Note that as a topological invariant doesn't depend on the metric, an algebra invariant doesn't depend on the state.
+Many similar (and more erudite) ideas were discussed by others in \cite{BCL survey 2010},\cite{Paolo}.

 With the association made above, a closely related measure of the average of the spectrum of the Dirac operator over the set of states of the algebra is Connes's spectral invariant of a von Neumann algebra: